chefomar/blog/_posts/2022-2-9-deploy-a-highly-available-rabbitmq-cluster-in-oci.md

     - To verify, execute `df -h`:
         ![df -h output](/assets/images/rabbitmq-oci/dfh.png)

-    - Repeat this step for all three servers.
+    - Repeat these steps for all three servers.

 ## Installing & Configuring RabbitMQ
 1. Generate certificates for each server node using [this guide](https://www.rabbitmq.com/ssl.html#manual-certificate-generation) and upload them to the instances.